 Jury Award Joint Winners – Andrea du Chatenier, Andrew Rankin

 Artists can submit work in the mediums of painting, sculpture, audio-visual, print, photography, drawings and interdisciplinary arts.
 The Wallace Art Awards consist of five residencies, three monetary prizes and one non-monetary prize.

 The Wallace Arts Trust Paramount Award

-A three month residency at the Headlands Center for the Arts in San Francisco, USA.
+A ten-week residency at the Headlands Center for the Arts in San Francisco, USA.

 The Wallace Arts Trust Vermont Award

 A three-month residency at the Vermont Studio Center in Vermont, USA.
 This includes a studio, living expenses, counsel from a distinguished roster of six visiting artists and the fellowship of professional peers from around the world.
 The Vermont Studio Center was founded by artists in 1984 and is the largest international artists’ and writers’ residency program in the United States.

 +64 9 639 2010 ext.
 978

 The Wallace Art Awards are proudly supported by: